2001 (Tokio Hotel album)

-2001 is the seventh studio album by German rock band Tokio Hotel.
-It was released on November 18, 2022, worldwide.
-The album's name, the cover and the tracklist were revealed through YouTube Premium live on July 19, 2022.
-2001 is the band's first studio album in nearly five years, following Dream Machine (2017), marking the longest gap between two Tokio Hotel studio albums.
+2001 is the seventh studio album by German band Tokio Hotel.
+It was released worldwide on 18 November 2022.
+The album's name, the cover and the tracklist were revealed through YouTube Premium live on 19 July 2022.
+2001 is the band's first studio album in well over five years, following Dream Machine (2017), marking the longest gap between two Tokio Hotel studio albums.

 Background

-Front singer Bill Kaulitz recalled in a statement that the lockdown gave the band time to be creative with each other again: "For the first time in a long time, it felt a bit like it did back then, more than 20 years ago,” says Kaulitz about the recording sessions.
+Front singer Bill Kaulitz recalled in a statement that the lockdown gave the band time to be creative with each other again: "For the first time in a long time, it felt a bit like it did back then, more than 20 years ago," says Kaulitz about the recording sessions.